 We all know that Tiger has the potential to rule and so he does.
 Apart from golf, he likes working out, water sports, fishing, car racing, and boating.
 He has written golf column for the "Golf Digest" from 1997 to February 2011.
 In 2001, he wrote a golf instruction book "How I Play Golf" in which he expressed his golf experiences and a fine sketch of his career graph.
 In 2017, he published a memoir "The 1997 Masters: My Story" centralised on his first Masters win.
 His skills in golf have made him one of the wealthiest sportspersons in the world.
 According to the report of "Forbes", Tiger was the world's first sportsman to earn over a billion dollars in his career span.
 To promote his sport, Woods and his father established the TGR Foundation in 1996.
 The foundation sponsors the Tiger Woods Foundation National Junior Golf Team and has also conducted the junior golf clinics pan the country.

-Today, Woods is regarded as an ideal by many aspiring golfers to pursue glory and script their name in history just like he did with his sheer ability to deliver long drives.
+Today, Woods is regarded as an ideal by many aspiring golfers to pursue glory and script their name in history just like he did with his sheer ability to deliver longer drives.
 He always focuses on the development of the game through his performances and dedicates to work on possible aspects of improvements.
-All in all, it is nothing like exaggeration that Woods has raised the level of playing golf by delivering historical performances every time he stands with his golf stick in all his absolute way.
+All in all, it is nothing like an exaggeration that Woods has raised the level of playing golf by delivering historical performances every time he stands with his golf stick in all his absolute way.